Tonywuhk/realai.org/learning-rules.md

 \Delta \theta_t = -\alpha m_t
 $$

-allows parameter moves to be more persistent along past directions.
+allows parameter updates to be more persistent along past directions.
 In **Adagrad**, the SGD updates are adapted to individual parameters

 $$
 \Delta \theta_t = -\alpha g_t (G_t + \epsilon)^{-1/2}